 Insert the left and right side end caps into the axle.
 These pieces are held snug with a small O-ring to provide sufficient friction that they stay in place when the wheel is removed from the bike.

-Figure 7: 135mm Quick Release (left) and 150mm thru-axle (right), end caps are slid into place.
+Figure 7: Example of quick release (left) and thru-axle (right) end caps, slid into place.
+In most adapter kits the left and right caps are identical.

 Wheel Insertion